 While many donors may want the recognition of being a named donor, others often wish to give to causes quietly without fanfare.
 Donor-advised funds are often able to direct your money to causes without revealing the original donor’s identity.

-Good to know: While DAFs can help facilitate charitable giving, there are potential drawbacks to keep in mind.
+Good to Know: While donor-advised funds can help facilitate charitable giving, there are potential drawbacks to keep in mind.
 For example, once you make a donation to the fund, it’s irrevocable – you can’t ask for the money back.
-Many DAF providers also have a minimum donation requirement for opening an account, which could be as high as $25,000 (or more).
+Many donor-advised fund providers also have a minimum donation requirement for opening an account, which could be as high as $25,000 (or more).
 It’s a good idea to look at the administrative fees involved, too.
 High fees could reduce the amount of your original donation.

 Over time, your giving may grow significantly, where you wish to leave a legacy of giving for your family or make a game-changing gift to one of your passionate causes.